Immorpher/Bandither/GZDoom/README.txt

-About Bandither 1.3
+About Bandither 1.4
 ----------------------------------------------
-Bandither is a non-linear "software-like" color banding and dithering shader.
-This does not use the specific palette, rather it quantizes each color channel which works well as an all-around shader.
+Bandither is a non-linear color banding and dithering shader.
+It quantizes each color channel similar to 3D graphics hardware of the 1990's (Sega Saturn, Playstation 1, Nintendo 64, Voodoo 1/2) and can be skewed for darker games.

 Installation and Use